Tech boom leads global markets through first half of 2024

 Emerging-market veteran Kevin Daly at Aberdeen said there has been a "distressed to impress" move, with the bonds of crashed countries like Zambia, Ghana and Sri Lanka all rallying between 16%-23% as their years-long debt restructurings have neared an end.

-As always though, there has still been plenty of downs in emerging markets.
+As always though, there has still been plenty of downs in emerging markets too.

 Chinese property stocks have fallen for the ninth quarter in a row.
 Devaluations have shoved Nigeria's and Egypt's currencies down 42% and 36% respectively, while Mexico's peso is down nearly 8% this month after a resounding presidential election result fed worries about its future path.